 What is the difference between the Data Science certificate and Computer Science certificate?

-It really depends on what skill set you hope to develop.
 If you want to learn data analysis, you can do that with learning R and Python with the Data Science certificate.
 If you want to develop more computer science skills like computer engineering, software design, etc. then it would make sense to do the Computer Science certificate to learn Java.
-In summary, DS works more in analytics and using data to answer questions whereas CS is more technical application and web development in creating computing tools.

 What is the difference between the Data Science certificate and Statistics certificate?